 The panel consists of at least nine petroglyphs with a variety of figures represented.
 Possibly representing a story panel, it shows (from left to right): two seated human figures, one of which is in profile, with an abstract bird-like figure and pipe figure perched about the shoulder of the first human; an abstract group of carvings (possible mammals); a standing human figure wearing headgear with arms outstretched; a large bow strung with arrows pointed toward a large mammal figure with a hand representation to the left of its head; a large hand representation at the rear of the animal; and finally a long curved line underscoring the complete panel.

-The panel consists of two rows of mostly human stick-like figures, some joined together at the arms and some standing alone.
-The figures appear to have gender designations and vary in size with “males” slightly taller than “females”.
+The panel has two rows of mostly human stick-like figures, some joined together at the arms and some standing alone.
+The figures appear to have gender designations and vary in size, with “males” slightly taller than “females.”
 Three small “male” figures appear in the top row.
-One figure appears to be carrying something in his hand: another appears to be wearing headgear.
+One seems to be carrying something in his hand; another appears to be wearing headgear.
 A group of two figures and a group of three figures are each joined at the arms.
-Several other carvings appear in this panel, mostly circles or lines or circles and lines in various combinations.
-A long groove underlines the panel of figures.
+The panel has several other carvings, mostly circles or lines.
+A long groove underlines the panel.
 This panel is the first thing visible to anyone approaching the cave.
-One suggested interpretation is that they may represent a mythical, ancestral or corporal social group who would be recognizable to anyone approaching the cave.
+One suggested interpretation is that the figures might represent a mythical, ancestral, or corporal social group recognizable to anyone approaching the cave.